Jtog123/Beanstalk_Language/README.md

 # Project Scope and Limitations

 May not implement garbage collection, entirely time dependent.
-It will be a interpreted language so no declaring explicit types like Ints or doubles, data types will instead be inferred by the compiler.
+It will be a interpreted language so no declaring explicit types like Ints or doubles, data types will instead be inferred by the interpreter.

 # Timeline and Milestones